 With the aim of a hypertrophy training phase being the building of skeletal muscle, it would be prudent to maximise the effects of the anabolic hormones.
-The characteristic male sex hormone testerone is known for its anabolic properties.
+The characteristic male sex hormone testosterone is known for its anabolic properties.

-- ~ select exercises that involve a large amount of muscle mass (compound lifts)
+- Select exercises that involve a large amount of muscle mass (compound lifts)

-- ~ utilise a relatively heavy resistance (~85% of 1RM)
+- Utilise a relatively heavy resistance (~85% of 1RM)

-- ~ emphasise short rest periods between sets (~ 1 minute)
+- Emphasise short rest periods between sets (~ 1 minute)

 Cortisol is one of the most catabolic hormones found within the human body.
 One of the major roles of cortisol involves the conversion of stored protein (muscle) into glucose and glycogen.
-As well as catabolising existing protein, cortisol decreases protein synthesis, thereby inhibiting any muscular gains (Jalali, 2003).
+As well as catabolizing existing protein, cortisol decreases protein synthesis, thereby inhibiting any muscular gains (Jalali, 2003).

 Jalali (2003) suggests the following tips for controlling cortisol levels:

-- ~ ensure that an adequate quality and variety of nutrients is consumed on a regular basis
+- ensure that an adequate quality and variety of nutrients is consumed on a regular basis

-- ~ Avoid overtraining.
+- Avoid overtraining.
 Try not to train 3 or more days in a row without a break, and keep workouts under an hour

-- ~ Avoid stress.
-Practice relaxation techniques
+- Avoid stress.

-- ~ Try to sleep at least 8 hours every night
+- Try to sleep at least 8 hours every night

-- ~ spike insulin levels after a workout.
+- spike insulin levels after a workout.
 Insulin levels may enhance post-workout cortisol clearance, promoting the switch to anabolism.
 Consumption of high glycaemic carbohydrate drinks or snack will generate an insulin spike